Information for Fund Managers

 - We review client-specific capital account statements, capital call and distribution notices and capture relevant performance activity to support portfolio-level performance analysis.
 We may follow up with the manager to clarify client-specific commitment and performance-related information.

 - The results of our due diligence process are generally contained in written reports.
-Such reports and any associated ratings are only made available to our clients (on a confidential basis and subject to the protections referred to herein) and may contain personal data on the key and other individuals connected with the manager, the fund or the investment vehicle on which we have conducted due diligence.
+Such reports and any associated ratings are only made available to our clients and selected prospective clients (on a confidential basis and subject to the protections referred to herein) and may contain personal data on the key and other individuals connected with the manager, the fund or the investment vehicle on which we have conducted due diligence.
 Albourne will not share its reports and any associated ratings with the manager or the fund or investment vehicle that is the subject of the report and rating.

 The process described above also generally applies to any due diligence conducted for Albourne clients on any other investment (including, but not limited to, any non-fund investments, e.g., co-investments).